opentofu/opentofu.org/blog/2025-03-28-help-us-test-opentofu-1-10-0-alpha1.md

 image: /img/blog/help-us-test-opentofu-1-10-0-alpha1.png
 ---

 Hello, OpenTofu community!
-Today we are proud to announce the first preprelease version of 1.10.0 version.
+Today we are proud to announce the first preprelease version of 1.10.0.
 The new version comes with a few highly anticipated features: provider distribution through OCI registries, native state locking support for `s3` backend and many more!
 We are kindly asking for your help in testing OpenTofu 1.10.0-alpha1.

 We have done everything we could to make sure that the new alpha release doesn't break anything, and we need your help to get this release tested.
 If you have a **non-production** setup that you would be willing to test any of the new features on, please give it a try and give us [feedback using a GitHub issue](https://github.com/opentofu/opentofu/issues/new/choose), even if it's just telling us that everything went well.